Preet Bharara’s Ouster Could Be Very Bad News for Mayor de Blasio

 Now, though, the mayor’s advisers are concerned that the transition from Bharara to whichever Republican Trump installs will slow things down to the point where the timing of any possible indictments inflicts greater damage.

-Actually, they should be worried that the action is about to speed up — and that the internal dynamic of the U.S. Attorney’s office may have shifted in a way that makes the mayor miss Preet.
+Another worrisome prospect for de Blasio and his team is that the internal dynamic of the U.S. Attorney’s office may have shifted in a way that makes an indictment more likely than it would been under Bharara.

 Bharara, for all his attraction to the spotlight, was generally cautious when it came to bringing charges.
 As are most U.S. Attorneys, for professional and personal reasons: They take their legal responsibilities seriously, and they don’t like to lose, because the boss gets the blame, particularly in high-profile cases.
 Line assistants — the prosecutors in individual departments — are commonly much more eager to test their cases in court.
 With Bharara out, his deputy Joon Kim becomes interim U.S. Attorney.
 Kim is well-respected, and a close friend of Bharara’s, so the basic trajectory of the de Blasio case should stay the same.
 Another key player is Lisa Zornberg, the chief of the criminal division, who is reputed to be a highly aggressive prosecutor.
 She will probably want to move the de Blasio case to a conclusion before Trump names a replacement — not out of any partisan political calculation, but to follow through on the investigation’s natural momentum before the office is engulfed in an overhaul and a year’s worth of work stalls out.
 On the other hand, if the de Blasio case has hit a dead end, Zornberg will probably want to drop it and move on to other business.